 The Association raised funds by organising a musical presentation participated in by different chorale groups and held at the Philam Life Auditorium in Manila.
 This was the first major event that the Association undertook.
 The event was also participated in by the world-renowned University of the Philippines Madrigal Singers (UPMS).

 Conferences and Fora on Dual Vocational Training

 Various conferences and fora were organised by the Association on the topic of “Dual Vocational Training in Germany and in the Philippines.”
-These helped to promote the German dual vocational training system as a means to help alleviate poverty through education which combines academic and skills training, thus increasing the chances for the development of a qualified workforce that meets the needs of the labour market, i.e. the enterprises and employers.
-The DTS is an alternative instructional delivery system, which is the backbone of the vocational and professional training system in Germany.
+These helped to promote the German dual vocational training system as a means to help alleviate poverty through education which combines academic and skills training, thus increasing the chances for the development of a qualified workforce that meets the needs of the labor market, i.e., the enterprises and employers.
+The Dual Training System (DTS) is an alternative instructional delivery system, which is the backbone of the vocational and professional training system in Germany.

 Support for Education

 Through the Association, the Hanns Seidel Foundation/Germany (HSF) provided support to help equip the science laboratory of the Escuela de San Dionisio (EDSD) with the necessary laboratory equipment and paraphernalia.
 Last November 2010, Prof. Hans-Peter Niedermeier, Head of the Scholarship Organisation of the Hanns-Seidel-Stiftung, e.V. in Munich, Germany, was in the country to attend the Association’s "Nachkontaktkonferenz 2010."
 He also visited the EDSD with some AHSFSPI members and conveyed the positive response, that the request for support submitted to HSF by AHSFSPI member Dr. Efrain E. Abracia had been granted.

 The Association invited resource speakers, including an executive of ABS-CBN News and representatives of the Philippine Public Safety Sector, to speak on national security.